devjiro76/error-tracer/README.md

 ## Usage
 ### with Constructor
+Note that default target error events are `'error', 'unhandledrejection', 'rejectionhandled'`.

 1. object (you can set callback, apiURL, sourceRange and ignore)
 ```
 new ErrorTracer({
+  target: ['my_custome_error1', 'other_error'], // error events which observed
   callback: function(e) { console.log(1, e) },
   apiURL: "http://aaa.com",
   sourceRange: 30, // line range will be captured (default: 10)